jtoppins/dct/README.md

 directly in the mission editor, these individuals need little to no programming skills to provide content to a DCT enabled mission.

-Scenarios are created through a theater definition consisting of templates, created in the Mission Editor and configuration files.
+Scenarios are created through a theater definition consisting of templates created in the Mission Editor.
 There is an initial learning curve but it is no more difficult than initially learning the DCS Mission Editor.

 ## Getting Started